 The Law given to Moses was perfect but was designed to identify sin in the life of a sinner, causing them to recognise their sinfulness and need of a Saviour.
 The perfect Law of God could never be kept by sinful man, but was skilfully designed to point fallen sinners to Christ.
 God purposed in His heart that salvation was a free gift of God's grace, by faith in Jesus Christ, the perfect, sinless, Lamb of God and the only means of salvation.

 Paul recognised that any attempt to maintain one or more regulations in the Mosaic Law as necessary for salvation, was diametrically opposite to the glorious gospel of grace, which was why he wrote so passionately when refuting this unbiblical practice, arguing, "You have been severed from Christ, you who are seeking to be justified by law.
 You have fallen from grace."

-Others interpret this to suggest that a believer who sins immediately loses their salvation and will have to be saved again and again and again - according to preferred doctrinal views.
-Both interpretations are in error, for Scripture clearly teaches that we are saved once and for all by grace - through faith in Christ.
-We are not saved by works of the Law, nor are we re-saved again and again and again - according to some unbiblical denominational interpretations.
+Others interpret this to suggest that a believer who sins immediately loses their salvation and will have to be saved again and again and again, according to preferred doctrinal views.
+Both interpretations are in error, for Scripture clearly teaches that we are saved once and for all by grace through faith in Christ.
+We are not saved by works of the Law, nor are we re-saved again and again and again.

 Sadly, these incorrectly taught Christians believe that having been saved by grace through faith they must now maintain their salvation by works of the law or keep themselves saved by legalistic observances, external rights, denominational rituals, or religious ceremonies.
 They believe that having been justified by faith they are now required to be sanctified by works of the Law.
 This is also an unscriptural interpretation.